GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 - To move a published item back to private (e.g. from production back to testing), you must [unpublish][unpublish], change the visibility to Private, and then republish.
 The unpublishing step is necessary to move an item "backwards" from production to testing.
-- You can create a separate Chrome Web Store item for your [testing program][private]— this is an option if you want to continue a testing program in parallel with a published version.
+- You can create a separate Chrome Web Store item for your [testing program][visibility-private]— this is an option if you want to continue a testing program in parallel with a published version.

 {% Aside 'gotchas' %}

-The CWS does allow the publication of the same extension for testing and production .
-To avoid being flagged as Repetitive Content, follow [these guidelines][test-production-extension]
+The CWS allows the publication of a testing and a production version of am item.
+[Follow these guidelines][test-production-extension] to avoid being flagged as Repetitive Content.

 {% endAside %}

 ### Uploading an updated zip file {: #uploading-an-updated-zip-file }

 If you're changing any code, the manifest, or other assets packaged with your extension, you must make a new zip file and upload the new package.

-{% Aside 'gotchas' %}

 Make sure you increase the **version number**.
 Each new version must have a larger version number than the previous version.

-{% endAside %}

 In the developer dashboard entry for your item, on the Package tab, use the Upload New Package button to upload the zip file: